Autocalibration of FUJI Burner Control

 Missing Sheller Data in the real time graph

 1- The incorrect Sheller ID chosen to display.
-They are potentially 8 sheller ID #s from F0 thru F7 and the correct installed ID must be selected to display the shelled moisture info in the graph.
+There are potentially 8 sheller ID #s from F0 thru F7 and the correct installed ID must be selected to display the shelled moisture info in the graph.
 The selection is made to the far left of the graph.
 The calibration setting is also determined for the selected ID# and not the other sheller inputs.

-2 - Incorrect Aoffset and Again values for the installed sheller ID#.
-See the manual - the offset is = the empty Present Value Reading and the Gain is = 75 default
+2 - Incorrect A Offset and A Gain values for the installed sheller ID#.
+See the manual - the Offset is = the empty Present Value Reading and the Gain is = 75 default

 3 - Insufficient corn covering the moisture sensor - this is indicated by very low (1200 - 1800) Present Values Reading with corn flowing.
 Relocating the sensor or adding baffles to cause corn to cover the sensor are the fixes.